ℹ️ DLP + CASB to protect data at-rest

 Where is it accessible by employees that are not on the appropriate team to be accessing that information?

-This goes one step further and really provides visibility into the sensitive information.
+This goes one step further and really provides visibility into this sensitive information.

 And maybe just a recap on what we mean by sensitive information, because this really can mean a lot of different things to a lot of people.